202C-Pilot/202C-Master-Course/syllabus.md

 * submitting the work of another person or work previously used without informing the instructor and securing written approval
 * tampering with the academic work of other students

-In cases where academic integrity is questioned, [Penn State's policy on academic integrity][8] requires that the instructor give the student notice of the charge as well as the recommended sanction.
-Procedures allow the student to accept or contest the charge through discussions with the instructor.
-If a student accepts the charge and the recommended sanction, the respective College files the case with the Office of Judicial Affairs.
-If a student chooses to contest, the case will then be managed by the respective College or Campus Academic Integrity Committee.
+In cases where academic integrity is questioned, [procedure requires an instructor to notify a student][8] of suspected dishonesty before filing a charge and recommended sanction with the college.
+Procedures allow a student to accept or contest a charge.
+If a student chooses to contest a charge, the case will then be managed by the respective college or campus Academic Integrity Committee.
 If a disciplinary sanction also is recommended, the case will be referred to the [Office of Student Conduct][7].

+All Penn State colleges abide by this Penn State policy, but review procedures may vary by college when academic dishonesty is suspected.
+Information about Penn State's academic integrity policy and college review procedures is included in the information that students receive upon enrolling in a course.
+To obtain that information in advance of enrolling in a course, please [contact us][13].

-Additionally, students enrolled at Penn State are expected to act with civility and personal integrity; respect other students' dignity, rights, and property; and help create and maintain an environment in which all can succeed through the fruits of their own efforts.
-An environment of academic integrity is requisite to respect for self and others, and a civil community.
+Additionally, World Campus students are expected to act with civility and personal integrity; respect other students' dignity, rights, and property; and help create and maintain an environment in which all can succeed through the fruits of their own efforts.
+An environment of academic integrity is requisite to respect for oneself and others, and a civil community.

+For more information on academic integrity at Penn State, please see the [Academic Integrity Chart][14] for specific college contact information or visit one of the following URLs:

+* Penn State Senate [Policy on Academic Integrity][15]
+* [iStudy for Success!][16] &mdash; learn about plagiarism, copyright, and academic integrity through an educational module
+* [Turnitin][17] &mdash; a web-based plagiarism detection and prevention system

 ## Accommodating Disabilities

-Penn State welcomes students with disabilities.
-If you have a disability-related need for reasonable academic adjustments in this course, contact the Office for Disability Services (ODS) at 814-863-1807 (V/TTY).
-For further information regarding ODS, please visit the [Office for Disability Services][11] Web site.
+Penn State welcomes students with disabilities into the University's educational programs.
+Every Penn State campus has an office for students with disabilities.
+The Office for Disability Services (ODS) website provides contact information for every Penn State campus: [ODS Disability Liaison Contact Information][19].
+For further information, please visit the [Office for Disability Services][11] website.

-In order to receive consideration for course accommodations, you must contact ODS and provide documentation.
-ODS will provide a letter identifying appropriate academic adjustments.
-Please share this letter and discuss the adjustments with your instructor as early in the course as possible.
-You must contact ODS and request academic adjustment letters at the beginning of each semester.
+In order to receive consideration for reasonable accommodations, you must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation based on the [ODS documentation guidelines][20].
+If the documentation supports your request for reasonable accommodations, your campus’s disability services office will provide you with an accommodation letter.
+Please share this letter with your instructors and discuss the accommodations with them as early in your courses as possible.
+You must follow this process for every semester that you request accommodations.

+## Additional Policies

+Veterans and currently serving military personnel and/or spouses with unique circumstances (e.g., upcoming deployments, drill/duty requirements, VA appointments, etc.) are welcome and encouraged to communicate these, in advance if possible, to the instructor in the case that special arrangements need to be made.

+For information about additional policies regarding items such as Penn State Access Accounts; credit by examination; course tuition, fees, and refund schedules; and drops and withdrawals please see the [World Campus Student Policies][21] website.

 ## Disclaimer
 This syllabus is subject to change.
 Changes to the syllabus will only be made with advance notice.